-Agriculture: Gross value of annual agricultural production = more than $1 billion (4,500 commercial agricultural holdings produce 15% of Victoria’s gross value of agricultural production).
+- Gross value of annual agricultural production: more than $1 billion (4,500 commercial agricultural holdings produce 15% of Victoria’s gross value of agricultural production)

 - The region’s non-urban areas, such as parks, open spaces, waterways and wetlands contain significant remnant native vegetation and threatened flora and fauna

-- The region is home to two of the state’s fauna emblems – the helmeted honeyeater and leadbeaters possum, and the marine emblem – the Weedy Seadragon
+- The region is home to two of the state’s fauna emblems – the Helmeted Honeyeater and the Leadbeater’s Possum, as well as the marine emblem – the Weedy Seadragon

 - Around 340 of the region’s flora species and around 200 mammal, amphibian, bird, fish and reptile species are considered under threat of local or total extinction.